Ultrasonography of chronic venous insufficiency of the legs: Procedure

 Normal blood flow is antegrade (going to the heart), and from superficial to deep veins via perforator veins.
-However, there are two exceptions: firstly, the GSV collaterals, (the veins that run parallel), drain the abdominal wall and have a flow from top to bottom so that when an examiner tests the saphenofemoral junction, a false positive diagnosis might be made; secondly, in the flow from the sole of the foot venous network around 10% drains to the dorsal venous arch of the foot, going therefore against the norm, from deep to superficial veins.
+However, there are two exceptions: firstly, the GSV collaterals (the veins that run parallel) drain the abdominal wall and have a flow from top to bottom so that, when an examiner tests the saphenofemoral junction, a false-positive diagnosis might be made; secondly, in the flow from the sole of the foot venous network, around 10% drains to the dorsal venous arch of the foot, going therefore against the norm, from deep to superficial veins.

-Attention will be focused on the direction of the blood flow in both of the venous systems, and in the perforator veins, as well as being focused on shunt detection.
-A shunting of blood from the thigh veins back into the lower leg veins will give a reflux situation.
+Attention will be focused on the direction of blood flow in both venous systems, and in the perforator veins, as well as on shunt detection.
+A shunting of blood from the thigh veins back into the lower-leg veins produces a reflux situation.
 The veins most often found to be incompetent are the saphenous veins and the perforators communicating with the deep veins of the thigh.